Niger River

 The Niger River (/ˈnaɪdʒər/ NY-jər; (le) fleuve Niger /fr/) is the main river of West Africa, extending about 4180 km.
 Its drainage basin is 2,117,700 km2 in area.
-Its source is in the Guinea Highlands in south-eastern Guinea near the Sierra Leone border.
-It runs in a crescent shape through Mali, Niger, on the border with Benin and then through Nigeria, discharging through a massive delta, known as the Niger Delta, into the Gulf of Guinea in the Atlantic Ocean.
-The Niger is the third-longest river in Africa, exceeded by the Nile and the Congo River.
+Its source is in the Guinea Highlands in south-eastern Guinea (Faranah Region) near the Sierra Leone border.
+It runs in a crescent shape through southwest Mali and through southwest Niger, on the border with Benin, and then through Nigeria, discharging through a massive delta, known as the Niger Delta, into the Gulf of Guinea in the Atlantic Ocean.
+The Niger is the 14th-longest river in the world, and the third-longest river in Africa, exceeded by the Nile, and the Congo River.
 Its main tributary is the Benue River.